2023-05-15 11:17:49

 Although the situation in Europe is different, it has been shown that social networks, for example, can contribute to a rapid rush to financial institutions.
 Therefore, a common European deposit insurance system (EDIS, European Deposit Insurance Scheme) is “absolutely necessary,” said de Guindos.

-“An incomplete banking union could end up being one of the biggest vulnerabilities we have.
+“An incomplete banking union might end up being one of the biggest vulnerabilities we have.
 In fact, I would say that the lack of EDIS is the biggest vulnerability for the European banking system.
 Not introducing it would be a grave mistake.”

-For years, Europeans have been arguing about cross-border safeguarding of customer funds as the third pillar of the European banking union, alongside joint banking supervision and joint resolution of crisis institutions.
+For years, Europeans have been arguing regarding cross-border safeguarding of customer funds as the third pillar of the European banking union, alongside joint banking supervision and joint resolution of crisis institutions.
 There is resistance in Germany, where there are well-stocked pots for emergencies.
 Savings banks and cooperative banks fear that their money will be used to finance institutions in other countries that are in distress.

 1684149928